 These various occupational guides offer career profiles in different formats and for different audiences.
 Many are government publications, not just the U.S Government, but each offers interesting information and all are free.

 This is a source for career and education information in the Commonwealth of Virginia with sections focused on students (divided by grade/age), parents, and professionals.
 Career explorers can quickly find information on various careers either by Career Cluster or by selecting a specific career that interests them.
 Students in younger grades will find numerous age-appropriate tools and resources for them.
 Parents will find helpful guides and tools to work with their children in examining career options.
 Professionals will find guides, links to associations and training, and even more resources to help them guide their clients and students in their efforts.
-While the occupational data and primary education information is linked to Virginia, most users will find this to be a terrific source of information and guidance.
+While the occupational data and primary education information is linked to Virginia, many users may find this to be a source of information and guidance.

 NOTE TO READERS:

 Employment data encompasses not only what occupations are growing but also where the jobs are, meaning the city, county, or state.
 Labor market information compiled by the states is the best source of these data, but it can be difficult to understand.
 Practitioners should review the data from these resources before referring clients to sites in order to guide them to the data needed to make an informed decision.
 The resources listed under Occupational Information, above, will have some information on employment trends.